Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v2/get.md

-# Member Get
+# Member GET
 {: .no_toc}

-Adds new Members to the Toluna IP database using an HTTP POST
+A partner can receive details for members in the Toluna IP database using an HTTP **GET**.

-URL to **GET** member info: http://{IP_CORE_URL}/IntegratedPanelService/api/Respondent

 * TOC
 {:toc}